 • Loans for education

-• Charter Schools: Financing for high-quality public charter schools that serve predominantly low-income students
+• Charter schools: Financing for high-quality public charter schools that predominantly serve students with low-incomes

 • Loans for business

-• Community Services: Financing for facilities and service providers that provide vital community services that benefit low- to moderate-income individuals and/or communities
+• Community services: Financing for facilities and service providers that provide vital community services that benefit individuals and/or communities with low- to moderate-incomes

 • Loans for affordable basic infrastructure

-• Renewable Energy: Financing for installation of solar photovoltaic systems to be leased or owned by nonprofits or mission-aligned for-profit developers to expand access to renewable energy in low-income communities
+• Renewable energy: Financing for the installation of solar photovoltaic systems to be leased or owned by nonprofits or mission-aligned for-profit developers to expand access to renewable energy in low-income communities

-Learn more about how our focus areas contribute to 11 of the United Nations Sustainable Development Goals and conform to the International Capital Market Association’s Sustainability Bond Guidelines here.
+Learn more about how our focus areas contribute to 11 of the United Nations' Sustainable Development Goals and conform to the International Capital Market Association’s Sustainability Bond Guidelines in our sustainability bond framework.

 Community Partners